 The exception to this rule is when you are seeing a counselor or mentor(s) who are trying to help you with your issues.
 But this is an arranged time together; so it’s different.
 Sometimes a third party can be more objective.
 As a result, they can offer you good counsel or advice on how to work through your disagreements in a healthier way.
 But make sure the counselor isn’t someone who is more partial towards one spouse above the other.

-The best advice is given in the Bible.
+As far as “normal” fighting, the best advice is given in the Bible.
 It states in Ephesians 4:29:

 Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.